HathewayWill/AMD_ZEN3_QEMU_Guide/README.md

   -nographic
 ```

-This removes installer-only devices, the CD-ROM, and VNC graphics/input, while keeping a stable UEFI + disk + network + SSH workflow.
-Use the VNC boot command instead if you still need the desktop console.
+This removes graphical devices, SPICE, and clipboard integration, while keeping a stable UEFI + disk + network + SSH workflow.
+Use the SPICE boot command instead if you still need the desktop console or graphical clipboard sharing.

-# 13. Troubleshooting quick hits
+# 15. Troubleshooting quick hits

 ## Error: `Could not access KVM kernel module`